digidotcom/xbee_ansic_library/README.md

 - Rabbit-brand microprocessors (using [Dynamic C] 10.70 or later)
 - Freescale HCS08 with CodeWarrior 10.x (part of [Programmable XBee Dev Kit])
 - Freescale FRDM-KL25Z with [mbed.org] compiler (limited suppport at this time)
+- [Silicon Labs] SLSTK3701A Starter Kit with Gecko SDK Suite v1.1.1 or later with optional Micrium OS support

 It provides an API for a host platform that communicates with an XBee radio serially.
 Some of the features include: